 - Timetabled literacy lessons will take place for all classes (based on EYFS development matters, the National Curriculum and Letters and Sounds) Literacy/ English lessons now follow a program called, 'Cornerstones' up to year 9, and in some instances this will continue into year 11.
-Some students will being work based on accredited units only once the reach KS4. - Timetabled phonics lessons for classes in Lower school and the younger children in Upper School, or those in Upper School needing additional support. - Colour groups to timetable themselves into the library where appropriate - Regular 1:1/ small group reading sessions, (preferably once a week) - Regular reading books or phonic work to be sent home for children to share with parents where appropriate, plus a reading diary or record sheet to encourage parent/ school links - Guided reading to be planned for at least once per half term for all children working from the primary curriculum - Staff INSET for new resources and training - Reading leaflets to share information with parents about strategies used to support reading at Heltwate - Access to wide range of reading resources, both fiction and nonfiction which should include newspapers, comics, effective interactive wall displays, Internet access, CD ROM's, DVDs, Big Books, play scripts, plus access to the public libraries - All classrooms should develop attractive reading areas where space allows - Guided Reading will be implemented, alongside Phonics and Literacy lessons - To have annual whole school 'Book Week' to encourage a love of reading - Children to be taught using a Phonic scheme developed from Letters and Sounds.
-Although it where it is noted that Letters and Sounds is not making huge impact, children to access different schemes to suit their age and maturity level.
-(Schemes include: Jolly Phonics, Floppy's Phonics and Dockside)
+Some students will being work based on accredited units only once the reach KS4. - Timetabled phonics lessons for classes working up to year 9.
+Teachers to assess children at the start of each academic year to determine whether children are ready to complete Phonic based work.
+If cohort are unable to access a Phonics curriculum then teachers should plan for Communication lessons.
+Those who teach phonics should have two lessons per week on their timetable. - Colour groups to timetable themselves into the library where appropriate - Regular 1:1/ small group reading sessions, (preferably once a week) - Regular reading books or phonic work to be sent home for children to share with parents where appropriate, plus a reading diary or record sheet to encourage parent/ school links - Staff INSET for new resources and training - Reading and Phonic leaflets to share information with parents about strategies used to support reading at Heltwate.
+These leaflets to be shared with parents at the start of each academic year. - Access to wide range of reading resources, both fiction and nonfiction which should include newspapers, comics, effective interactive wall displays, Internet access, CD ROM's, DVDs, Big Books, play scripts, plus access to the public libraries - All classrooms should develop attractive reading areas where space allows - Guided Reading and Functional literacy should be developed for learners at St George's site.
+Any children working about Phonic Phase 5 at Heltwate site to begin Guided reading as class teacher decision. - To have annual whole school 'Book Week' to encourage a love of reading - Children to be taught Phonics using the scheme, 'StoryTime Phonics' which follows progression from 'Letters and Sounds' whilst allowing the children to access good quality reading books and resources.

 - Teaching will be tailored to the level of ability for each pupil.
-Work and activities will be differentiated appropriately and pupils may not reach expectations as stated in the National Curriculum. - A guide to support children who are non-verbal has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.
+Work and activities will be differentiated appropriately and pupils may not reach expectations as stated in the National Curriculum. - A guide to support children who are non-verbal has been implemented throughout school